rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 has been used sparingly of only some of the morphologically dependent markers, whereas the term “case-like adverbial markers” has been applied to other markers with little if any argumentation.
-Evsevʹev, apparently unable to deal with inﬂectional homonymy, interprets the lative case -Ov of Ahlquist (1861), Paasonen (1909) and Šaxmatov (1910) as synonymous with the denominal derivation morpheme for adjectives %Ov,
+Evsevʹev, apparently unable to deal with inﬂectional homonymy, interprets the lative case -Ov of Ahlquist (1861), Paasonen (1909) and Šaxmatovʺ (1910) as synonymous with the denominal derivation morpheme for adjectives %Ov,

 <pgNo>75</pgNo>